 Designing engagements with animals to find, imagine, or emphasize non-speciesist practices

-During the last seven years, I collected existing examples of technologically mediated (human -) animal interaction in all kinds of contexts that I am sharing on this blog together with my own projects and reflections.
+During the last ten years, I collected existing examples of technologically mediated (human -) animal interaction in all kinds of contexts that I am sharing on this blog together with my own projects and reflections.
 On this website you can also find my academic publications and my interaction design portfolio.